DirectX/off-the-cloud/README.md

 Uploads messages to the destination IMAP server.

 > [!WARNING]
-> Call push only once.
-Repetitive calling of push will cause doubling of messages.
+> Call `push` only once.
+Repetitive calling of `push` will cause doubling of messages.
 Be careful!
-> This issue will be addressed in next updates.

 **Options:**
 - `--email`: Email address for the destination account.